 Off The emergency stop is off.
 The machine can operate.
 On The emergency stop is on (the button is pressed).
 The machine cannot operate.
-To reset (turn off) the emergency stop button, turn the
+To reset (turn off) the emergency stop button, turn the button clockwise and pull.

-Figure 8-Emergency stop button
+Figure 8 - Emergency stop button